Click the button below to schedule an appointment with Retirement Services.

 ETFs and Index Funds are groups of assets (typically stocks, but can be bonds and other assets) that you can purchase by pooling money with other investors (i.e. SCHX).
 ETFs and Index Funds allow for easy diversification because when you buy the fund you are buying all of the stocks or bonds that fall within that fund.
 These funds typically mirror various markets and established indices (like the S&P 500) without active management.

 The major difference between index funds and ETFs is that index funds are traded like mutual funds – not throughout the day like stocks and bonds, but only at the end of the trading day.
 ETFs trade throughout the day, like stocks.
-They can be bought and sold any time (however actively trading ETFs is usually recommended).
+They can be bought and sold any time (however actively trading ETFs is usually not recommended).

 Are a form of debt.
 You can invest in bonds either individually or through ETFs and various funds.
 Bonds offer a lower return (in late 2018, about 2-3% annual) and are safer investments than stocks (you will get paid unless the underlying entity behind the bond defaults).